Rev. Mace Hall interviews Kenya Phillips about her adult diagnosis of bi-polar 2, her treatment, her recovery and self-discovery

 Reverend Mace Hall talks with Kenya Phillips about her diagnosis and struggles with bi-polar, how she got through treatment realizing her vocation as a NAMI trainer, Life Coach and Spoken Word Artist.
-This her poem "Black Is Black" :
+The poem "Black Is Black" was written by her illuminating the fragility experienced by all of humanity.:

 Black is Black,